tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VECTOR.md

 #enter the graph
 USE GRAPH financialGraph

-// create a query
+# create a query
 CREATE OR REPLACE QUERY q3a (datetime low, datetime high, string accntName) SYNTAX v3 {

-  //Define a custom tuple to store the vertex and its distance to the query vector TYPEDEF TUPLE <VERTEX s, FLOAT distance > DIST;
+  // Define a custom tuple to store the vertex and its distance to the query vector TYPEDEF TUPLE <VERTEX s, FLOAT distance > DIST;
-  //Declare a global heap accumulator to store the top 3 values HeapAccum<DIST>(3, distance ASC) @@result;
+  // Declare a global heap accumulator to store the top 3 values HeapAccum<DIST>(3, distance ASC) @@result;
-  //Declare a global list accumulator to store query embedding value.
+  // Declare a global list accumulator to store query embedding value.
   ListAccum<float> @@query_vector;

   // get query vector